Mood

 Hormonal fluctuations during perimenopause can increase vulnerability to panic attacks, especially in women with a history of anxiety.
 Episodes may correlate with specific cycle phases or stressors.

-What to bring to a clinician
+What to bring to your physician

 • What patterns exist in episode frequency and timing?